It’s almost always good to have a plan.

 Mike’s dad put his arm around Jeremy’s shoulders.
 “Let it out, Jeremy.”

 They stood in front of Jeremy’s house until he finally stopped crying.
 “I feel so stupid, standing in the middle of the street in front of everybody, crying.”

 “It’s not stupid at all,” Mike’s dad said.
 “You’ve been through a dangerous situation with a lot of stress.
-Crying is a good way to relieve stress.
+Crying is a good way to relieve stress and recover.
 Come on, let’s go home.
 You need to get in bed and go to sleep.”
 What he didn’t say was that he planned to contact a counselor for Jeremy to work through what had to have been a horrible and traumatic situation that no sixteen-year-old should ever have to encounter.

 “Jeremy, what are you going to do about that broken window?”
 Lyle’s dad asked.

 “The police called someone to come over tonight and board it up.
 The crime scene woman said she’ll be here until they finish.
-You really don’t have to stick around.”
+You don’t have to stick around.”

 “The house has an alarm.
-If you can set it when you leave that’d be great.”
+If you can set it when you leave, that’d be great.”